slidesk/slidesk/README.md

   --save            save the html file
   --notes           open with speakers notes
-  --source          add a button on slides to display its SDF code -h, --help        display help for command
+  --source          add a button on slides to display its SDF code --gamepad         control your slide with a gamepad from the presentation --gamepad-sv      control your slide with a gamepad from the speaker-view -h, --help        display help for command
 ```